-Top 15 Best Men’s Watches Under $100
+Top 20 Best Men’s Watches Under $100

 Cons:

+- Weak water resistance (But why would you need it with this watch?)

-Find more Boss Hong Kong Sport information and reviews here.
+Find more Citizen Eco-Drive Stainless Steel Watch information and reviews here.

-15. Swatch Originals Beigesounds
+15. Swatch Originals Beigesounds SUOT102 Watch

-Last not because it’s least, but last because we realize it’s the outlier in the bunch.
+We realize this watch is the outlier in the bunch.
 This piece certainly brings a unique look that we’re confident in saying is a “fun” look.
-Beyond that, we love Swatch and, getting back to Ariel’s wisdom, Swatch is one of those big brands that even high-end watch geeks can trust.
-Another reason for the Swatch listing is personal: I’ve been wearing a Swatch for four years now.
+Beyond that, we love Swatch and, getting back to Ariel’s wisdom (see the intro to this post), Swatch is one of those big brands that even high-end watch geeks can trust.
+Another reason for the Swatch listing is personal: I’ve been wearing a Swatch for five years now.
 I can attest to the fact that my $70 Swatch, (which I bought in an airport while waiting for a connector) has worked beautifully the entire time.
 Mine isn’t as…unique…as the Beigesounds.
 And, believe me, there are plenty of Swatch options (Swaptions?), like this Black Reflexion.
 Whichever way you go, Swatch is a great, fun watch to rock.

 Buy the Swatch Originals Beigesounds here.

-Note: UPDATE — This post was updated on March 29, 2018.
-We’ve expanded the list from the original 15 to 20.
-We removed a few items (either unavailable, or priced over $100, or we discovered a better item) and replaced with different watches.
-We also updated all prices and added additional information.
-And an important point to make: the list isn’t in order of preference or ranking.
-They’re just numbered to keep it simple.